duckdb/duckdb-web/docs/extensions/postgres.md

 CREATE TABLE duckdb_table AS FROM postgres_db.postgres_tbl;
 ```

-## Writing Data to Postgres
+## Writing Data to PostgreSQL

-In addition to reading data from Postgres, the extension allows you to create tables, ingest data into PostgreSQL and make other modifications to a PostgreSQL database using standard SQL queries.
+In addition to reading data from PostgreSQL, the extension allows you to create tables, ingest data into PostgreSQL and make other modifications to a PostgreSQL database using standard SQL queries.

-This allows you to use DuckDB to, for example, export data that is stored in a PostgreSQL database to Parquet, or read data from a Parquet file into Postgres.
+This allows you to use DuckDB to, for example, export data that is stored in a PostgreSQL database to Parquet, or read data from a Parquet file into PostgreSQL.

 Below is a brief example of how to create a new table in PostgreSQL and load data into it.